-The 3 Cordilleras brewery is named after the three chains (cordilleras in Spanish) of the Andes which run through Colombia.
-The brewery started production in 2008 and currently makes five beers including an amber ale called Mulata, a wheat beer called Blanca, an IPA called Mestiza (Karen’s favorite), a dark beer called Negra and a Rose beer infused with fruit.
+The 3 Cordilleras brewery is named after the Andean mountain ranges (cordilleras in Spanish) which run through Colombia.
+The brewery started production in 2008 and currently makes five beers including an amber ale called Mulata, a wheat beer called Blanca, an IPA called Mestiza (Karen’s favorite), a dark beer called Negra, and a Rose beer infused with fruit.

 After touring the downstairs brewery, outfitted with equipment bought from a brewery in Portland, Oregon, guests go upstairs to a loft bar to drink some beer and listen to live music.
 It feels like a college party, only with better beer.

-Three friends like drinking beer.
-In 2011 three friends decide to make some beer.
-In 2013 three friends open a brew bar called Cervecería Libre.
+Three friends liked drinking beer.
+In 2011 three friends decided to make some beer.
+In 2013 three friends opened a brew bar called Cervecería Libre.
 The owners called their place Cervecería Libre because they believe people deserve freedom of choice and they deliver it.
 With 12 beers on tap and 19 beers in total, all of them Colombian microbrews, Cervecería Libre’s bar is the place to go for the best selection of Colombian craft beer.

-Cervecería Libre itself makes and pours four beers including Libre IPA, Libre Passion (which is brewed with a passionfruit-like bomb of deliciousness called maracuya), a Stout and a brown ale called Libre Avellana.
-The place attracts a young crowd with reasonable prices of 5,000 to 6,000 COP per beer (about US$2) per beer, late hours and good music (Nirvana, Primus, etc.).
+Cervecería Libre itself makes and pours four beers including Libre IPA, Libre Passion (which is brewed with a passion fruit-like bomb of deliciousness called maracuya), a Stout, and a brown ale called Libre Avellana.
+The place attracts a young crowd with reasonable prices of 5,000 to 6,000 COP per beer (about US$2), late hours, and good music (Nirvana, Primus, etc.).